01 of 05

 The overlook at Puu Ulalakaa Park offers a panoramic view of southern Oahu from Diamond Head to your left, through Waikiki, downtown Honolulu and to Punch Bowl Crater and the Honolulu International Airport beyond on the right.

 Take special care of your car and belongings at this park.
 The forest borders the parking lot and car break-ins are frequent.
 Take all valuables with you when you leave your vehicle and lock your car.Continue to 4 of 5 below.

 04 of 05

-About half way through your drive, the name of the road changes to Tantalus Drive and you begin your decent back to the foot of the mountain.
+About halfway through your drive, the name of the road changes to Tantalus Drive and you begin your descent back to the foot of the mountain.

-Along the way there are several interesting lookouts including one where you get a wonderful view of Punchbowl Crater, home to the National Cemetery of the Pacific.
-When you reach end of Tantalus Drive you can bear left to return to that fork in the road where your journey began.
-If you elect to take that route you will pass the Contemporary Museum where for a small admission charge you can explore the famous Spalding House and its... art collection or just wander through the extensive gardens.
+Along the way, there are several interesting lookouts including one where you get a wonderful view of Punchbowl Crater, home to the National Cemetery of the Pacific.
+When you reach the end of Tantalus Drive you can bear left to return to that fork in the road where your journey began.
+If you elect to take that route you will pass the Contemporary Museum where for a small admission charge you can explore the famous Spalding House an...d its art collection or just wander through the extensive gardens.
 The galleries feature changing exhibits of national and international artists.Continue to 5 of 5 below.

 05 of 05